-Sandringham royal well-wishers asked to arrive early on Christmas Day
+King Charles arrives at Sandringham for first Christmas as monarch

 - Published

-Police are advising well-wishers planning to greet members of the Royal Family at Sandringham on Christmas morning to arrive early.
+King Charles III has arrived at Sandringham where he will spend his first Christmas as monarch.

-It will be the first year King Charles III has hosted the traditional gathering at the Norfolk estate since the death of his mother.
+It will be the first year the King has hosted the Royal Family's traditional gathering at the Norfolk estate since the death of his mother.

 Queen Elizabeth II hosted 32 Christmases at Sandringham House.

-Crowds usually gather outside St Mary Magdalene Church to see the royals, as they walk back to the house.
+Crowds usually gather outside the estate's St Mary Magdalene Church to see the royals, as they walk back to the house.

 Norfolk Police said usual security measures and traffic control measures would be in place.